Adroiti/docs-for-code-review-tools/RuboCop/Layout-FirstMethodParameterLineBreak.md

 ## Description

-This cop checks for a line break before the first parameter in a multi-line method parameter definition.
+This rule checks for a line break before the first parameter in a multi-line method parameter definition.

-### Example
+## Examples

 ```ruby
 # bad